networkit/networkit/Doc/www/get_started.rst

 With NetworKit as a Python extension module, you get access to native high-performance code and can at the same time work interactively in the Python ecosystem.
-Although the standard Python interpreter works fine, we recommend `IPython <http://ipython.readthedocs.org/en/stable/>`_ as a great environment for scientific computing.
+Although the standard Python interpreter works fine, we recommend `IPython <http://ipython.readthedocs.org/en/stable/>`_ as a great environment for scientific workflows.
 View the `IPython Quickstart Guide`_ for installation instructions and how to use NetworKit with IPython.

 Once you have installed NetworKit, please make sure to check out our `NetworKit UserGuide <http://nbviewer.ipython.org/urls/networkit.iti.kit.edu/data/uploads/docs/NetworKit_UserGuide.ipynb>`_ for an overview of the features provided in NetworKit.